 Java is a general-purpose object-oriented programming language.
-Java language is originally developed by James Gosling (Sun Micro-systems) of USA in 1991.
-Java was designed for the development of software for consumer electronic devices like TVs, VCRs and such other electronic machines.
-Java-enabled browsers on the Internet requires a variety of support systems.
+It is originally developed by James Gosling (Sun Microsystems) of USA in 1991.
+Java designs for the development of software for consumer electronic devices like TVs, VCRs and other electronic machines.
+It enables browsers on the Internet requires a variety of support systems.
 This Java tutorial will help you learn Java Programming for beginners and experienced.

 1. Internet Connection: Local computer should be connected to the Internet.